Cordyceps Sinensis vs Militaris: What’s the Best Cordyceps Supplement?

 To get the most health benefits from your Cordyceps supplement, you will have to make sure of three things:

-1. The Cordyceps militaris supplement label specifically says that it is made from the actual mushroom (fruiting body), not the mycelium.
-Mycelium-based supplements will include the grain these fungal filaments are grown on and contain a lower proportion of medicinal compounds.
+2. The Cordyceps militaris supplement label specifically says that it is made from the actual mushroom (fruiting body), not the mycelium.
+Mycelium-based supplements will include the grain these fungal filaments are grown on and contain a lower proportion of bioactive compounds.
 Cordyceps mycelium on grain would have almost no cordycepin due to the low amount of mycelium present.
-Learn more about the significant differences between supplements made from mycelium vs fruiting body here.
+Learn more about the significant differences between supplements made from mycelium and those made from fruiting bodies here.

 Cordyceps beta glucans